Society for Science & the Public Advocate Grant Program

 Preference will be given to applicants who:

-The stipend will be provided to the coordinator in three installments of $1,000 each:
+The stipend will be provided to the advocate in three installments of $1,000 each:

 Click on the "Register" link, complete the requirement information, and submit the registration form.